WillWang1998/SMR/README.md

 https://goldberg.berkeley.edu/pubs/rss-Alterovitz2007_RSS.pdf

+It may have some bugs.

-install matplotlib, numpy, and scipy-learn with pip
+To run, install matplotlib, numpy, and scipy-learn with pip.